Closures & Hours Changes

 Your baby's head is tilted to one side.
 The chin points to one shoulder, and the head tilts toward the opposite shoulder.
-Usually the head tilts to the right and the chin points left, meaning the muscle on the right side is affected.
-You may notice that your baby cannot move his or her head as well as other babies.
+You may notice that your baby cannot move their head as well as other babies.
 You may also notice a lump in your baby's neck muscle.

-The caregiver usually first notices that the infant always holds his or her head tilted to one side.
-Be sure to see your doctor for an exam, because other conditions may also cause this head position.
+The caregiver usually first notices that the infant always holds their head tilted to one side.

-Your doctor will examine your baby and may ask you questions about your baby's birth.
-He or she may want an X-ray of the cervical spine to rule out bone problems.
+Your doctor will examine your baby.
+You may be asked questions about your baby's birth.
+An X-ray of the cervical spine may be done to rule out bone problems.

-Your doctor may also check your baby's hips.
-Some babies who have congenital torticollis also have an abnormal development of the hip (hip dysplasia).
+The doctor may also check your baby's hips.
+Some babies with this condition also have a hip problem called hip dysplasia.

-To treat congenital torticollis, you'll learn to stretch your baby's tight neck muscle several times a day.
-Your doctor or a physical therapist will teach you how to safely do the exercises.
+Treatment includes stretching your baby's tight neck muscle.
+You will do this several times a day.
+Your doctor or physical therapist will teach you how to safely do the exercises.

 If your baby does not improve after a few months of stretching, contact your doctor.
-There may be another problem, or surgery may be needed to stretch or lengthen the neck muscle.
+There may be another problem.
+Or surgery may be needed to help stretch or lengthen the neck muscle.

-The lump in the muscle usually goes away on its own.
+The lump in the muscle often goes away on its own.

 Current as of: